What are the advantages of a spine-leaf architecture (leaf-spine)? – Enterprise networks

 The traditional three-tier network architecture, by contrast, may consist of many hops, depending on where traffic needs to flow.
 But this is really just one of the advantages of the leaf-spine architecture vs traditional architecture.
 Following are several others.

-Improved redundancy: In a leaf-spine architecture, any single leaf switch (which are roughly equivalent to access switches in the three-tier model) is connected to multiple spine switches.
+Improved redundancy: In a leaf and spine architecture, any single leaf switch (which are roughly equivalent to access switches in the three-tier model) is connected to multiple spine switches.
 In a data center, each leaf switch may well connect to all other spine switches.
 This provides a superior level of redundancy vs. the three-tier model, which is typically implemented using the Spanning Tree Protocol (STP), to prevent network loops.
 STP allows for dual redundant paths between any two points, with only one of them active at any given time.

 Leaf-spine topologies provide for numerous paths between two points, typically implemented using protocols such as Transparent Interconnection of Lots of Links (TRILL) or Shortest Path Bridging (SPB).
 TRILL and SPB both allow traffic flows across all available routes, offering improved redundancy, but both, like STP, still prevent loops.